On torsion anomalous intersections: Introduction

 It may be possible that only some components of $V\cap (B+\zeta)$ are anomalous, so each component has to be treated separately.
 This justifies the assumption of $Y$ being irreducible.

-In the Torsion Openness Conjecture \cite{BMZ1}, Bombieri, Masser and Zannier conjectured that the complement of the set of the torsion anomalous varieties of positive dimension is open.
+In the Torsion Openness Conjecture \cite{BMZ1}, Bombieri, Masser and Zannier conjecture that the complement of the set of the torsion anomalous varieties of positive dimension is open.
 In addition, in the Torsion Finiteness Conjecture, they claim that there are only finitely many maximal torsion anomalous points.
 Here we state a slightly stronger conjecture, which includes both their conjectures.
-In addition, it specifies that $V^{ta}$ is empty exactly when $V$ is not weak-transverse.
-In other words we say that there are only finitely many maximal torsion anomalous varieties of any dimension. \begin{con}[Bombieri-Masser-Zannier] Let $V$ be a weak-transverse variety in a (semi-)abelian variety.
+In addition, it specifies that $V^{ta}$ is empty exactly when $V$ is not weak-transverse. \begin{con}[Bombieri-Masser-Zannier] Let $V$ be a weak-transverse variety in a (semi-)abelian variety.
 Then $V^{ta}$ is a dense open subset of $V$. \end{con}

+In other words we say that there are only finitely many maximal torsion anomalous varieties of any dimension, as proved below.
+This immediately shows that Conjecture~\ref{TORAN} implies the Torsion Openness and the Torsion Finiteness Conjectures.
+We give a proof of this implication in Proposition~\ref{EquivalenzaCongetture}.

-For a hypersurface the conjecture is clearly true.
-Indeed the intersection of an irreducible torsion variety $\sotto+\zeta$ with a hypersurface is either the variety $\sotto+\zeta$ itself or it has the right dimension $\dim \sotto-1$.
+For a hypersurface, Conjecture~\ref{TORAN} is clearly true.
+Indeed, the intersection of an irreducible torsion variety $\sotto+\zeta$ with a hypersurface is either the variety $\sotto+\zeta$ itself or it has the right dimension $\dim \sotto-1$.
 So the only $V$-torsion anomalous varieties are torsion varieties contained in $V$; but we know by the Manin-Mumford Conjecture that the maximal torsion varieties contained in $V$ are finitely many.

-Among other results, Bombieri, Masser and Zannier in \cite{BMZ1}, Theorem 1.7, prove the openness of $V^{ta}$ for an irreducible variety $V$ of codimension $2$ in $\mathbb{G}^n_m$.
-Among the main ingredients in their proof is a result of Ax consisting in the analogue of Schanuel's Conjecture in fields of complex power series in several variables.
+Among other results, Bombieri, Masser and Zannier in \cite{BMZ1}, Theorem 1.7, prove the openness of $V^{ta}$ for an irreducible variety $V$ of codimension $2$ in $\mathbb{G}^n_m$. {One of the} main ingredients in their proof is a result of Ax consisting in the analogue of Schanuel's Conjecture in fields of complex power series in several variables.

-In this paper, we first prove Conjecture \ref{TORAN} for weak-transverse translates in a general abelian variety.
-Then we give a totally effective method which shows that in any weak-transverse variety $V$ in a product of elliptic curves with CM, the $V$-torsion anomalous varieties of relative codimension one are non-dense.
-An immediate consequence is Conjecture \ref{TORAN} for weak-transverse varieties of codimension $2$, proving the analogue of Theorem 1.7 of \cite{BMZ1} in a product of CM elliptic curves.
-Our method differs from theirs; in particular it is completely effective, and we also avoid the use of Ax's theorem.
-An intrinsic consequence of our effective bounds on the height is the effective CIT (stated below) for weak-transverse varieties of codimension $2$ in a product of elliptic curves with CM.
-Finally we point out some implications on the effective Mordell-Lang Conjecture.
-We also show how the method for elliptic curves generalises to abelian varieties.